Jeapie/jeapie-ios/README.md

 }
 ```

-* For register in-app purchases
+* For tracking in-app purchases, user ltv and more.

 ```objectivec
 [Jeapie registerInAppPurchaseWithProduct:product];